Or just dressing like Sarah Connor.

 Of course, I and my sources may we proven way wrong and this thing exists in real life.
 Please let me know if so!

 Sarah?
 I think she’d be more likely to actually wear an actual plate carrier and to use the PALS as it’s meant to be used.
-But it’s not going to be very useful against a Terminator that can more precisely get a head shot than a human.
-Ballistic vests work on the realization that aiming for center mass first is the most effective way to stop a person.
+But it’s not going to be very useful against a Terminator that can more precisely get a head shot than a human, anyway.
+Ballistic vests work because for humans aiming for center mass first is the most effective way to stop a person.

 Me?
 Obviously, not this one.
 I’ll never say never for an actual ballistics vest, world is looking pretty grim these days.